County Aid funds are appropriated by the Legislature annually for the improvement of public roads and

 of Transportation (NJDOT).

 Aid applications and SAGE is updated to reflect this.
-It is beneficial for grant applicants to review

 Each county must develop an Annual Transportation Program (ATP).
 In accordance with the County Aid